 These directions of the movement of prana can govern asana practice.
+While every asana can be analyzed in terms of how it takes in, extends, circulates, digests, and eliminates energy in the body, some poses demonstrate particular vayus.
 Suggestions would be:

 Prana vayu – standing backbends to open the heart such as warrior 1 (see the image above the article) or this high lunge with backbend performed by Yogi Patrik Bitter of Essen, Germany

-Udana vayu – inversions to bring the prana into the head
+Udana vayu – inversions, such as should stands and head stands, bring the prana into the head.

 Samana vayu – abdominal work and belly breathing (kapalabhati or bastrika) to generate digestive fire

 Legs raised slowly up and down, either one at a time or together.
 Legs together could also move in a circular windmill pattern.